-The New Zealand Government requires all private training establishments registered with the New Zealand Qualifications Authority (NZQA), to have some form of protection for fees paid to them in advance.
+The New Zealand Government requires all private training establishments (PTEs) registered with the New Zealand Qualifications Authority (NZQA), to provide protection for fees paid to them in advance.
 These requirements are outlined on the NZQA’s website.

 - Course tuition costs.

 - Accommodation costs.

 - Travel and health insurance premiums, if arranged through Canterbury College.